|Back to Main Print This Page Email to a Friend|

 You may have a low-grade fever and symptoms for about a week after the procedure.
 A small bruise where the catheter was inserted is also normal.
-You may also have moderate-to-strong cramping pain for 1 - 2 weeks after the procedure.
+You may also have moderate to strong cramping pain for 1 to 2 weeks after the procedure.
 Your doctor will give you a prescription for pain medicine.

-Most women need 1 - 2 weeks to recover after UAE before returning to work.
-It may take 2 - 3 months for your fibroids to shrink enough for symptoms to decrease and your menstrual cycle become to normal.
+Most women need 1 to 2 weeks to recover after UAE before returning to work.
+It may take 2 to 3 months for your fibroids to shrink enough for symptoms to decrease and your menstrual cycle return to normal.
 The fibroids may continue to shrink during the next year.

 Take it easy when you return home.